RobertEichenseer/OpenAI.Clustering/README.md

 ![Embedding Overview](./media/img/EmbeddingOverview.png)

-THis vector can then be used to cluster the text with other tests that have similar vectors, based on some distance metric.
+This vector can then be used to cluster the text with other tests that have similar vectors, based on some distance metric.

 ## Dimensional reduction